 Reciprocal licences for Lake Hume

-The trial is supported by VRFish, which represents recreational fishers in Victoria, and the Futurefish Foundation.
-It is also supported by the Cross-Border Commissioner, the Victorian recreational fishing grants working group which advises on how to spend licence fees, and Victorian Fisheries Officers that look after the Lake Hume fishery.
+Licence reciprocation with NSW is supported by VRFish, which represents recreational fishers in Victoria, and the Futurefish Foundation.
+It is also supported by the Cross-Border Commissioner, the Victorian Recreational Fishing Licence Trust Advisory Committee which advises on how to spend licence fees, and Victorian Fisheries Officers that look after the Lake Hume fishery.

-Victorian Fisheries have stocked more than 2.6 million trout, gold perch, silver perch and Murray cod into Lake Hume over the last 10 years to create a wonderful mixed fishery that provides great freshwater opportunities year-round.
+The Victorian Fisheries Authority has stocked more than 2.6 million trout, golden perch, silver perch and Murray cod into Lake Hume over the last 10 years to create a wonderful mixed fishery that provides great freshwater opportunities year-round.